JIM ANDERSON, MFT

 I teach kids how to understand their thoughts, feelings, attitudes and perceptions from a creative objective lens.
 Kids are sponges for new ideas, tools and positive coping strategies.
 As resistance is released, learning is processed as a positive, fun, and rewarding experience.

 I start with your child's strengths and build out from there.
 For one kid it might be about academics, for another it's all about sports, and still for others it may be about music.
 Once identified, these creative unconscious strengths and resources are utilized in the context where they are most needed.
-New social and psychological skills and learnings are then reinforced thru indirection and tied back to real world challenges for growth and change.
+New social and psychological skills are then reinforced through indirection and tied back to real world challenges for growth and change.